amoilanen/WordTree/README.md

 Based on this metaphor the project is called WordTree.

-This project is a simple experiment in building a subset of the single common higher level language that will be sufficient for describing a short text that contains only positive descriptional sentences.
+This project is a simple experiment in building a subset of the+ single common higher level language that will be sufficient for describing a short text that contains only positive descriptional sentences.

 Text (in Finnish, source yle.fi):